 Who said pools are only for the summer?
 Today, most swimming pools can be heated so that they can be enjoyed throughout the year.
 Likewise, heating a swimming pool can allow us to increase the temperature of the water if even in summer it is too cold.

-For the air conditioning to be correct, various factors must be taken into account, such as the pool’s size, whether it is covered or uncovered, the climate of the area, etc. In this article, we explain what you should know about how to heat a pool.
+There are many considerations that must be made in order for the air conditioning to be effective, such as the pool's size, whether it is covered or uncovered, the climate of the area, etc. In this article, we go through what you need to know about how to heat a pool.

 Step One